How I’m guiding my son through his GCSE’s

-As the time has arrived for GCSE and A level exams, I thought that I would share with you the ways I have helped guide my teen through his GCSEs as easily and helpfully as I can.
+The time has arrived for GCSE and A level exams.
+I thought that I would share with you the ways I have helped guide my teen through his GCSE Revision easily and helpfully as I can.

-My son has always tried to do well at school, he’s a bright child and is keen to succeeded, but with that comes a high expectation of himself and with that can come stress if not handled with care.
+My son has always tried to do well at school.
+He’s a bright child and is keen to succeeded, but with that comes a high expectation of himself, with that can come stress if not handled with care.

 I wanted to make sure he didn’t experience any of the pressures and stresses he felt during his mock exams so I worked out a plan to make things run smother, more time efficient and hopefully less overwhelming.

 Please don’t assume I am a pushy parent.
 My eldest son was not a keen student at all.
 He loved school for the social side of things but not the actual study, and he had no wish to go into further education.
 He is a builder, succeeding and very happy in his work.
 All that matters to me is their happiness.

 I think one of the secrets to doing well in exams is the real planning.